 They'd love to watch baseball.

-And opening it up, I think is just going to be the biggest, safest sign that we're doing well.
+And opening it up, I think, is just going to be the biggest, safest sign that we're doing well.

-Again, I'm not, I won't belabor the point.
+Again, I won't belabor the point.

 It is, you know, we've learned lessons here.

-I mean, if you look at states that that protected the elderly and most vulnerable, and if you look at states that didn't, you see a dramatic increase in the death rate in those states that didn't.
+I mean, if you look at states that protected the elderly and most vulnerable, and if you look at states that didn't, you see a dramatic increase in the death rate in those states that didn't.

-I mean, it was so stupid, you know, to have these executive orders in New York and Pennsylvania, New Jersey, and Michigan.
+I mean, it was so stupid, you know, to have these executive orders in New York and Pennsylvania, New Jersey and Michigan.

-She was awful, god awful.
+She was awful, God awful.

-Uh, you see a dramatic uh dramatic increase in the number of people contracting corona, and number one, number two, you see the dramatic increase in death.
+And number one, number two, you see the dramatic increase in death.

-Uh, we do have good news on the corona front.
+We do have good news on the corona front.

 Over the weekend, the president announced that U.S. researchers putting the pedal to the metal in their quest to develop a coronavirus vaccine by the end of the year.

-And it sounds like the president may have had a heads up, I guess, on today's big news, but the company leading the race now to develop a coronavirus vaccine announced positive early findings today with participants producing antibodies to ward off the disease.
+But the company leading the race now to develop a coronavirus vaccine announced positive early findings today with participants producing antibodies to ward off the disease.

 Now, I don't want to get out in front of our skis here.